hernanimedeiros/ubuntu-desktop-apps/README.md

 Run your Devilbox Development Environment in one touch.
 Close it with ctrl+c

 ### echo_default
-enable noise cancellation to your microphone (default)
+Enable echo cancellation to your microphone (default)

 ### echo_webrtc
-enable noise cancellation to your microphone (webrtc)
+Enable echo cancellation to your microphone (webrtc)

 ## Install instructions
 Attention!
 If this will be your first contact with terminal, maybe this project is not for you.
 Otherwise if you use terminal sometimes go ahead.